bleenco/styleguide/SUBMITTING.md

 1. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
   Discussing the design up front helps to ensure that we're ready to accept your work.
 1. Fork the bleenco/* repo.
+1. Clone your fork locally and name it `origin`.
+1. Add a new remote that points to the main bleenco repository and name it `upstream`
 1. Make your changes in a new git branch:

      ```shell